If you’re willing to take on some risk, debt can be a valuable tool. Here are five key factors

 Your backup plans might include having additional cash reserves in the form of personal or business savings.
 You may also explore strategic partnerships or joint ventures to help you through setbacks.
 Many businesses also find success in modifying their business model or pivoting when faced with emergencies that could affect cash flow.

-After asking yourself these questions, if you still think taking on debt could help with business growth, talk to your banker about various lending products that could meet your needs.
+If it looks like debt financing might benefit your business, you can start by looking into various lending products and preparing an application.
 Even if you aren’t ready to take on debt today, knowing your options can be helpful for future planning.